Frequently Asked Questions

 Who is eligible?

 First-years, Sophomores and Juniors.
 Summer internships and other postgraduate opportunities for Seniors are also available.
-If you are interested in the Ruhr Fellowship, TUM PREP, and DESY, please consult individual program websites for additional requirements and/or restrictions.
+If you are interested in the Ruhr Fellowship or TUM PREP, please consult individual program websites for additional requirements and/or restrictions.

-Are there in-person internships, and can I go to Germany next summer?
+Are there in-person internships, and can I go to Germany this summer?

 Are there remote internships?